eurocontrol-asu/open_alaqs/documents/TEST_CASE_STUDY.md

 ##### Tracks

-For all six EHRD movements, standard ANP profiles from `default_aircraft_profiles` are used — no custom tracks are required.
-The profile IDs are referenced directly in the movements table via `profile_id`.
-The Tracks layer in OpenALAQS is only needed when using custom ADS-B-derived trajectories with `course = CUSTOM`; it is not used in this study.
+Twelve of the thirteen EHRD movements use standard ANP profiles from `default_aircraft_profiles`.
+One movement (row 11, A20N departure on day 3) uses the CUSTOM ADS-B-derived profile `1677686160_DIETB` to illustrate the trajectory override mechanism.
+Profile IDs are referenced directly in the movements table via `profile_id`; the Tracks layer is not used in this study since CUSTOM profiles are read from `default_aircraft_profiles`, not from the Tracks layer.

 ---